-Jokes aside, it’s the first time I’ve been so engaged with the story of a FromSoftware title; that despite watching many videos regarding the Souls lore on YouTube.
-The game’s story-telling is so clear and your objectives are so straightforward you really don’t need to refer to other people who dug out every item description to tell you what the heck is going on around the characters at any given point.
+Jokes aside, it’s the first time I’ve been so engaged with the story of a FromSoftware title despite watching many videos regarding the Souls lore on YouTube.
+The game’s story-telling is so clear and your objectives are so straightforward you really don’t need to refer to other people who dug out every item description available in the game to tell you what the heck is going on around the characters at any given point.

-With no specific predefined path for you to follow in order to progress, the game feels far from linear, and in fact it actually comes with multiple different endings, each depending on some major actions or decisions you make during your playthrough.
+With no specific predefined path for you to follow in order to advance, plotline progression feels far from linear, and in fact, the story of Sekiro actually comes with multiple different endings, each depending on some major actions or decisions you make during the playthrough.

-At some point, I almost even came as close as to getting overwhelmed by the crazy amount of content there is to see, as new places to explore kept showing up from following an alternate path that would often lead to a completely different location, distancing from the ones I'd already spend hours exploring.
-And that's exactly how it feels, the game really throws a huge amount of options at your face right from the get-go, but to know that eventually every single location would either converge into a previous area, or simply result in a dead-end with just a single important quest item waiting for the player, made the act of approaching those notoriously larger areas much more digestible.
+At some point, I almost even came as close as to getting overwhelmed by the crazy amount of content there is to see, as new places to explore kept showing up from following an alternate path that would often lead to a completely different location, distant from the ones I'd already spend hours exploring.
+And that's exactly how it is, the game really throws a huge amount of options at your face right from the get-go, but to know that eventually every single location would either converge into a previous area, or simply result in a dead-end with just a single important quest item waiting for the player, made the act of approaching those notoriously larger areas much more digestible on the long-run.

 A Tale Of Beasts In Human Skin: The Real Nightmare .